Publication date: 1 September 2022

 The Version 3 Rules were made in September 2021 and introduced:

 - the sponsorship model of participation

 - changes to the rules applying to CDR outsourcing arrangements

 - changes to authorisation in relation to joint accounts.

 The Version 4 Rules and amending regulations were made in November 2021.
 The Version 4 Rules implement CDR in the energy sector by establishing a new data access model for certain CDR data (‘shared responsibility data’) and making energy sector specific CDR rules.
 The amending regulations also facilitate implementation of the CDR in the energy sector.

 Under s 56EQ(1)(a) of this Act, the Australian Information Commissioner (Information Commissioner) has the power to make ‘guidelines for the avoidance of acts or practices that may breach the privacy safeguards’.

 The CDR Privacy Safeguard Guidelines were first made by the Information Commissioner in February 2020.
 They outline how the Information Commissioner will interpret and apply the privacy safeguards when exercising functions and powers relating to the privacy safeguards.
 The Privacy Safeguard Guidelines are updated from time to time, including to take account of changes in the Competition and Consumer Act, Competition and Consumer (Consumer Data Right) Rules 2020 or other legislation, and relevant regulatory decisions.
 The Privacy Safeguard Guidelines were updated in July 2020 and again in June 2021.
-You can find out more about version changes to Privacy Safeguard Guidelines here.
+For more about version changes, see the Privacy Safeguard Guidelines.